trychlos/pwix-accounts-manager/README.md

     For the Roles panel be actually displayed, this `haveRoles` argument must be `true`, **AND** the `pwix:roles` package must be used by the application (it is not _used_ by this package).

+- `serverTabularExtend`

+    A server-side function which comes to extend the content of the dataset published for the tabular display.

+    The function get the current entity item as its unique argument and returns a Promise when finished with its job.

+    Defaults to `null`.

 - `withGlobals`

     Whether the Roles panel, when displayed, should include a "Global roles" pane, defaulting to `true`.